 When [the Europeans] run these exchanges, they accompany them with a very harsh mandate.
 If you don’t obey the mandate, the Swiss find out, and they go after you and garnish your wages.
 If you’re not insured, they’ll look at your wages and recoup the premiums you owe.
 They’re very tough.
 And we’ve never been tough.

-So the main work of Obamacare to increase health insurance coverage has been the subsidies that have encouraged a lot more people to get insurance and the regulation that enables sick people with pre-existing conditions to buy affordable healthcare.
+So the main work of Obamacare to increase health insurance coverage has been giving subsidies that encouraged more people to buy insurance and the new regulation that enables sick people with pre-existing conditions to buy affordable healthcare.
 Both of those two ‘legs of the stool’ are tremendously popular and a lot harder to cut (as the Republican Party discovered after many attempts last year) than the mandate.
 The mandate is easy to cut because it was the only part of Obamacare that was ever unpopular with the masses.

-Now that the mandate is gone, Obamacare will become more popular because the other parts were always popular and now it is much harder to campaign against.
-Plus we will achieve slightly lower rates of health insurance coverage which will make healthcare a slightly more prominent issue on the public’s list of domestic political priorities.
+Now that the mandate is gone, Obamacare will become even more popular because everything else was always popular and now it will be much harder to campaign against.
+Plus, without the mandate, the population of uninsured will grow again which will make healthcare a slightly more prominent issue on the public’s list of domestic political priorities.